-If a decedent leaves property for the benefit of his surviving non-citizen spouse in a properly drafted "Qualified Domestic Trust, the "QDOT" will qualify for the deduction.
+If a decedent leaves any property for the benefit of their surviving non-citizen spouse in a properly drafted Qualified Domestic Trust (QDOT), it will qualify for the deduction.

 States that collect an estate tax of their own also allow for unlimited marital deductions.
 In states that allow for a state-only QTIP election through the use of an ABC Trust plan, the "A" trust and the "C" trust are QTIP trusts that qualify for the state unlimited marital deduction.

 - The unlimited marital deduction allows spouses to give each other property and/or money throughout their lifetimes without having to pay a gift or estate tax.